YonatanGM/VRGraphVis/README.md

 # VRGraphVis
-Force-directed layouts, edge bundling, and interaction techniques in VR.
+Force-directed layouts, edge bundling, and interaction techniques for networks in VR.